ordina-jworks/ordina-jworks.github.io/_posts/2019-07-11-deploy-spring-boot-kubernetes.md

 comments: true
 ---

-# Deploying your Spring Boot application in the cloud with Kubernetes

 ## Introduction

 Today we are going to look at the features and benefits of using a Kubernetes cluster to deploy your application.
 As I am mostly focused on Java development, we will use a standard Spring Boot application as an example.

 Assuming you have already heard of Kubernetes, you are probably aware of the continuing growth of this platform.
 More and more Kubernetes based platforms are growing in popularity because of the proven record of Kubernetes.
 Examples are OpenShift, Cloud Foundry, PKS, ....

-As adaptation is growing, many developers are wondering how to effectively use these platforms to deploy their application in the cloud on a kubernetes cluster and make full use of its benefits.
+As adaptation is growing, many developers are wondering how to effectively use these platforms to deploy their application in the cloud on a Kubernetes cluster and make full use of its benefits.

 Many big providers have already picked up Kubernetes and are providing their own (semi) managed implementations.
 A couple of examples are [Amazon Web Services (EKS)](https://aws.amazon.com/eks/){:target="_blank" rel="noopener noreferrer"}, [Google Cloud Platform (GKE)](https://cloud.google.com/kubernetes-engine/){:target="_blank" rel="noopener noreferrer"}, [Azure (AKS)](https://azure.microsoft.com/nl-nl/services/kubernetes-service/){:target="_blank" rel="noopener noreferrer"}, [DigitalOcean](https://www.digitalocean.com/products/kubernetes/){:target="_blank" rel="noopener noreferrer"}, ....